 Husband and wife team, Julian & Priscilla Bayliss contacted me looking for help with their bespoke kitchen company, Cotswold Kitchens.

-They asked me to help increase the growth of their bespoke kitchen business and implement new marketing activities.
+They asked me to help increase the growth of their bespoke kitchen business and implement new digital marketing activities.

 As with every website, the audience is the most important element.
 Without them, your website is limited.
 So when I initially spoke to Julian and Priscilla, it was crucial that we identified their ideal customer and found out the customer’s specific problems.